tweag/python-monorepo-example/2017-10-26-streaming-and-foldl.md

   deriving (Show)
 ```

-Nothing too fancy here, I just want to be able to compute the length, the n
+Nothing too fancy here, I just want to be able to compute the length, the `n`
-smallest elements, the n' biggest elements, the mean and the standard deviation
+smallest elements, the `n'` biggest elements, the mean and the standard deviation
 of my distribution.
 We distinguish the types `a` and `v` here because our input
 distribution does not have to be numerical, as long as we have a projection `a
 -> v` available.
-This way, we can compute a summary of a stream of `(Double,
+We can compute a summary of a stream of `(Double,
-String)` tuples, for instance, if the projection is just `fst`.
+String)` tuples this way, for instance, if the projection is just `fst`.
 In the simpler
 case of numerical distributions, we can provide a shortcut:

 ```haskell